|

 used to

-activate POSA cards and to retrieve and print PINs on receipts.
+activate POSA (Point of Sale Activated) cards, and to retrieve and

-The easiest way to think of these is that they are the small
+The easiest way to think of these is that they are the

-physical terminals on the counter that you see clerks using to process
+counter that you see clerks using to process

-credit or debit card payments.
-When prepaid wireless (and
+prepaid wireless (and

 other

-Some benefits of POS
+Some benefits of POS Terminals include:

-to use - always on quick navigation
+to use - "always on" quick navigation

 - Clerks